Token

 2) Protocol revenue & fees

-As products like ftUSD, Spot, Lend, Futures, and Insurance are used, revenue and fees are directed to buy FT (and in many cases burn it).
+As products like ftUSD, Spot, Lend, Futures, and Insurance are used, revenue and fees are used to buy FT (and, in many cases, burn it).
 This is the core of the token‑first integration: user activity translates into programmatic FT demand.

 3) PUT invalidation releases (Withdrawals)